A big welcome back to all of our Year 6 children!

 P.E

-On Tuesday afternoons we have PE.
+On Tuesday mornings we have PE.
 Children are allowed to come into school in their PE kits and stay in them for the day.

 Music